16 Best Day Trips from Ljubljana, Slovenia

 Panorama of Old Town Piran

-From here, you may want to unwind with a relaxing walk along the sea or spin off towards the Church of St. George (Cerkev sv.
+From here, you may want to unwind with a relaxing walk along the sea.
+Otherwise, spin off towards the Church of St. George (Cerkev sv.
 Jurija) on Adamičeva ulica for panoramic vistas over Piran.

 Ascend the Church of St. George bell tower for even bigger views.
 Slip back down to the town and get lost in Piran’s medieval streets before enjoying a seaside meal along Prešernovo nabrežje.

 Want to save time and combine Piran with other coastal cities?
-Hop on the small-group private Piran and Portoroz Half-Day Tour from Ljubljana!
+Hop on the small-group private Piran and Portoroz Half-Day Tour!
 Both morning and afternoon tours leave from central Ljubljana.

 How to get there

-Returning to Ljubljana, there’s a 16:15 departure or, if you wanted to stay longer, a 3-hour bus ride leaving at 19:00.
+Returning to Ljubljana, there’s a 16:15 departure or, if you want to stay longer, a 3-hour bus ride leaving at 19:00.
 You can check the full bus schedules here.

 Lake Bohinj

-Lake Bohinj is bigger than Bled, yet far less crowded.
-Instead of pushing against an ever-growing tourist horde, at Lake Bohinj, serenity is within your reach.
-Who knows for how long this will last!
+Lake Bohinj is bigger than Bled yet far less crowded.
+Instead of pushing against an ever-growing tourist horde, at Lake Bohinj, serenity might be within your reach outside of high season.

 Autumn at Lake Bohinj